-Strict application of biosecurity measures and intensive vaccination programs are main actions for prevention and control of NDV.
-This action is successfully used over the world for several years (Alexander, 2000).
-Nevertheless, NDV has caused several outbreaks in Egyptian domestic poultry flocks, resulting in massive economic losses (Osman et al., 2014).
-The frequent incidence of NDV infection, even in vaccinated birds, is not only related to improper vaccination or immune suppression but may also be due to viral mutation leading to changes in the genomic sequence of the virus, thus altering its biological properties and virulence (Ke et al. 2001; Kattenbelt et al., 2006).
+Prevention and control of NDV depends mainly on strict application of biosecurity measures and intensive vaccination programs that have been successfully used over the world for several years (Alexander, 2000).
+Nevertheless, in the last few years, NDV has caused several outbreaks in Egyptian domestic poultry flocks, resulting in massive economic losses (Osman et al., 2014).
+The frequent incidence of NDV infection, even in vaccinated birds, is not only related to improper vaccination or immune suppression but may also be due to viral mutation leading to changes in the genomic sequence of the virus, thus altering its biological properties and virulence (Ke et al., 2001; Kattenbelt et al., 2006).